How to reclaim VAT you've paid in another EU country if you’re registered for VAT in the UK.

 - the rules for claiming input tax are slightly different in each EU country

-- each EU country has set a minimum amount that can be refunded
+- each EU country has set a minimum amount of refund

-- if your business makes both taxable and exempt supplies, you may not be able to reclaim all of the VAT you have been charged
+- if your business makes both taxable and exempt supplies, you may not be able to reclaim all of the VAT you’ve paid

 - goods you bring in from another EU country (these are called ‘acquisitions’)